 Everett Mayor’s Veto of PLA Ordinance Harms Workers, City

 Everett Mayor Cassie Franklin vetoed the ordinance.
-In the veto she listed six reasons, most of which were addressed during comment and through the hard work that Councilmembers Vogeli and Fosse.
+In the veto she listed six reasons, most of which were addressed during comment and through the hard work of Councilmembers Vogeli and Fosse.
 Read Article

 It Pays to be UNION.
 Join Us!